Publications

 In 2021, Congress asked the Federal Communications Commission to prepare a report on the future of Universal Service in the USA.
 The Telecommunications Act of 1996 codified principles and the Universal Service Fund (USF) into law.
 These include promoting the availability of quality services at just, reasonable, and affordable rates; increasing access to advanced telecommunications services throughout the Nation; advancing the availability and affordability to low income, rural, insular, and high cost areas; access to advanced telecommunications services for schools, health care, and libraries; and specific, predictable and sufficient mechanisms to preserve and advance the program.

 However, the Fund is on track for bankruptcy.
 Its financial model, based upon surcharge collected from voice telecommunications services, relies on a growing percentage of a shrinking service (traditional telephone users face a 30% charge on their bill).
 The model has been likened to building highways with a fee on the horse and buggy industry.
-The tech trade associations Incompas (representing Google, Amazon, Meta, Netflix, Microsoft among others) suggests solving the problem by adding a tax to broadband; naturally Incompas prefers this solution because it insulates tech companies from any USF burden or responsibility, even though these companies benefit the most financially from any new user connected to the internet.
+The tech trade associations Incompas (representing Google, Amazon, Meta, Netflix, Microsoft among others) suggests solving the problem by taxing broadband; naturally Incompas prefers this solution because it insulates tech companies from any USF burden or responsibility, even though these companies benefit the most financially from any new user connected to the internet.

 Moreover, the lack of participation in fair cost recovery by America’s largest, richest internet companies may be the most significant reason why the provision of information communications services has fallen short in many rural and Tribal areas, as well as in historically unserved, underserved, marginalized, impoverished, and other adversely impacted communities.